samhohcm/RobotArm-Motors-Worksheet/index.md

         <p>  <span style="color:Red"><b>!!!
 Make sure your hands are far away from the motor arm! !!!</b></span> </p>
         <p>Button A will increase the angle, and button B will decrease the angle.
 You can see it scrolling across the LEDs.
 When you reach an angle you're happy with, press the microbit symbol.
 The motor arm will move very quickly!</p> <!--Might change this bit honestly, have to check what code might be better and safer-->
         <br>
         <p>Turn off the battery pack.
-Move the arm a bit, you should be able to move the arm. **Keep your hands away**, and then turn on the battery pack again.
+Move the arm a bit, you should be able to move the arm. <b>Keep your hands away</b>, and then turn on the battery pack again.
 What happens?</p>
         <br>
       </div>
     </div>